 If you’re participating in the Broad Street Run, SEPTA is a great way to ensure you arrive on time.

-Race participants can take advantage of early morning service on the Glenside Combined Line to Fern Rock Transit Center and either walk to the start or transfer to the Broad Street Line [B].
+Race participants can take advantage of early morning service on the Glenside Combined Line to Fern Rock Transit Center and either walk to the start or transfer to the [B] Broad Street Line.

-Early morning train service from Glenside and Jenkintown stations connect runners to the Broad Street Line [B] at Fern Rock Transit Center.
-Take the Broad Street Line [B] one stop to Olney Transit Center, where signs will direct you to the starting line area.
+Early morning train service from Glenside and Jenkintown stations connects runners to the [B] at Fern Rock Transit Center.
+Take the [B] one stop to Olney Transit Center, where signs will direct you to the starting line area.

 Find Regional Rail departure information on the Schedules page, or use the Trip Planner for all service to and from the race.

-At the end of the race, riders should take the Broad Street Line [B] to City Hall Station where they can connect to Suburban Station and Regional Rail service.
+At the end of the race, riders should take the [B] to City Hall Station where they can connect to Suburban Station and Regional Rail service.

 SEPTA Bus Route Detours